ZachG1235/escapekit_parser/README.md

 * `X Button Color`
     * Using Tkinter's supported colors, you can **modify** any of the button's rendered colors.
 In order for these settings to take effect, their corresponding window must be **reopened** (you might need to **close and reopen** the program).
 If a color is not supported, a **status message** will be shown upon opening the **button's window**, and the incorrect color will override to **white**.

+### Supporting Files Explanation
+* Input/Output Folder
+  * The input and output folder are where the program reads and writes from, respectively.
+Input will house the .csv file and converted .json that holds the player data.
+The .csv is downloaded from EscapeKit.
+Output will hold all output files.
+Both of these hold a `.gitkeep` file that keeps the file hierarchy in GitHub, it can removed manually if considered clutter.
+* Resources Folder
+   * This folder holds all of the python files that operate the program.
+These files are meant to be used in tandem and not standalone. `app_main.py` operates the main functionality of the main program's UI. `constants.py` hold all the default values of the program that **Restore Defaults** reads from. `file_parser.py` handles the initial converstion from the .csv file to the .json. `immutable_constants.py` holds the constants that are not modified by the program. `rate_display.py` handles the UI for the escape rates. `result_display.py` shows the ranking of groups from the most recent output search. `utils.py` holds basic functions that some of the prior files use.
+* `.gitignore`
+   * GitHub support file to holds what files to ignore when uploading to the repository.
+It can be removed manually if considered clutter.
+* `config.json`
+   * This file is created after running the program.
+This file holds all customizable settings in the **Advanced Settings** window that the user has modified.
+* `cache.json`
+   * This file holds a cache, currently limited to hold the last output file that was created.
+This is accessed by other resource files during runtime.
+* `main.py`
+   * Runs the program.
+* `README.md`
+   * The file you're reading now.
+Thanks for reading!

 ### Additional Functionality
 Some additional functionality is available, mainly for clean restarts of the program.
 * Resetting Program